Why The Ebola Response Is A Success In Goma — But Not Elsewhere In Congo

 Dashed Hopes

-In a lot of ways, when this outbreak began there was hope it could be quickly controlled.
-Unlike the outbreak in West Africa in 2013-2016, scientists had new tools: an experimental vaccine and two treatments that have been proven highly effective.
+In a lot of ways, when this outbreak began, there was hope it could be quickly controlled.
+Unlike the 2013-2016 outbreak in West Africa, scientists had new tools: an experimental vaccine and two treatments that have been proven highly effective.

 In fact, Congo's ninth outbreak was declared over just days before this one began.
 Authorities in Equateur province had successfully used this new vaccine to form a protective ring around active cases.
 In less than three months, the outbreak was contained, limited to 54 confirmed cases.